pantoniotti/georental/README.md

 #### How it works

 The application comes loaded with a few rental cars (brands, models, vehicle categories, engine type, and energy types.
-To create a new travel for a rental, click on "Edit" in the rental line last column.
+To create a new travel for a rental, click on "Add Travel" in the rental line last column.

-In the Edit page, you can edit the rental car information and view a table containing all the travels associated with it if any (none by default) To create a new one, click on "Add Travel".

-In the next page you can load the travel data from a csv file.
+In the "New Travel" page you can load the travel data from a csv file.

 Click on "Load", select your csv file, then click on "Process".